yitalu/wastewater_based_epidemiology/README.md

 ## Cross Correlations
 We look at cross correlations between Confirmed Case and (1) Virus Concentration, (2) Acetaminophem, and (3) DesethylHydroxychloroquine.
-That is, if there is any lead time between any of the three variables and the Confirmed Case.
+That is, if there is any lead time between the peaks of any of the three variables and the Confirmed Case.
 Results are presented in figures [Cross Correlation with Virus](./figures/cross_correlation_case_virus.pdf), [Cross Correlation with Acetaminophem](./figures/cross_correlation_case_acetaminophem.pdf), and [Cross Correlation with DesethylHydroxychloroquine](./figures/cross_correlation_case_DesethylHydroxychloroquine.pdf), respectively.
-From these plots specifically, DesethylHydroxychloroquine seems to be a good indicator for early warning of cases outbreak.
+From those plots specifically, DesethylHydroxychloroquine seems to be a good indicator for early warning of cases outbreak.

 ## Models